Learning to Learn Variational Semantic Memory: Broader Impact

 This work introduces the concept of semantic memory from cognitive science into the machine learning field.
 We use it to augment a probabilistic model for few-shot learning.
 The developed variational framework offers a principled way to achieve memory recall, which could also be applied to other learning scenarios, e.g., continual learning.
 The emprical findings indicate the potential role of neural semantic memory as a long-term memory module in enhancing machine learning models.
 Finally, this work will not cause any foreseeable ethical issue or societal consequence.

-\paragraph{Acknowledgements} The authors would like to thank all anonymous reviewers for their constructive feedback and valuable suggestions.
-Thanks to the partial support from national natural science foundation of China (Grants: 61976060, 61871016). { }
+\paragraph{Acknowledgements} This work is financially supported by the Inception Institute of Artificial Intelligence, the University of Amsterdam and the allowance Top consortia for Knowledge and Innovation (TKIs) from the Netherlands Ministry of Economic Affairs and Climate Policy.
+The authors would like to thank all anonymous reviewers for their constructive feedback and valuable suggestions.
+Thanks to the partial support from national natural science foundation of China (Grants: 61976060, 61871016).